robertobatts/aws-certification-notes/notes/11-s3-intro.md

 ## S3 CORS
 - If a client does a cross-origin request on our S3 bucket, we need to enable the correct CORS headers
 - You can allow for a specific origin or for * (all origins)

+## S3 Replication
+- You can replicate asyncronously a bucket into another region
+- Must enable Versioning in source and destination buckets
+- **Cross Region Replication (CRR)**
+- **Same Region Replication (SRR)**
+- Buckets can be in different AWS accounts
+- Must give proper IAM perfmissions to S3 for read/write
+- After you enable Replication, only new objects are replicated
+	- You can replicate existing objects using **Batch Replication**
+- Use cases:
+	- CRR - compliance, lower latency access, replication across accounts
+	- SRR - log aggregation, live replication between production and test accounts

+- For DELETE operations
+	- Can replicate delete markers from source to target (optional setting)
+	- Deletions with a version ID are not replicated (to avoid malicious deletes)
+- There is no chaining of replication: if bucket 1 has replication into bucket 2, and bucket 2 has replication into bucket 3, objects created in bucket 1 will not be replicated into bucket 3